PaulSobekIMG/PVRApiIntro/README.md

 ![](README.png)

-A set of examples introducing the PowerVR Framework including CMake files to target Windows, Linux, Android, iOS and OSX - both for Vulkan and OpenGL ES with one source file.
+A set of examples introducing the PowerVR Framework including CMake files to target Windows, Linux, Android, iOS and OS X - both for Vulkan and OpenGL ES with one source file.

 The CMake files also provide a useful base for writing new cross-platform cross-api applications.